Table of Contents

 However, if you have chronic back pain, exercise in moderation.
 You must also pay attention to your body before, during, and even after the session.
 It’s also necessary to get a professional yoga instructor.

 For your yoga teacher, equipment, and studio requirements, Sweatbox Yoga has everything you need.
-We have been in the yoga industry for years and are considered among the top yoga centers in Singapore.
+We have been in the yoga industry for years and are considered among the top yoga studios in Singapore.
 We can teach you about the beauty of the practice beyond physical therapy and providing relief for lower back pain, so do check us out!